 It’s not always losing a parent that brings about problems with inner peace.
 It’s often there, we just don’t realise it.
-We have to have inner peace long before we lose a parent.
-It can make losing a parent all the more difficult, because we’re not settled within ourselves.
+We must have inner peace long before we lose a parent.
+It can make losing a parent even more difficult, because we’re not settled within ourselves.
 When I lost my mum to cancer six years ago I hadn’t got to that point where I was okay with things.

 As I sat and watched my mother struggle, having achieved very little in her life up to that point, I must have subconsciously contemplated my thoughts on her illness, because a year later after she passed, I set about changing things in my life.
 It can take a terminal illness for us to think long and hard about ourselves; what it is we need to change to achieve in our lives.

 The biggest change is letting go of the negative dialogue, the dialogue we keep going back to when we come to realise we haven’t done anything with our life and we’re just about to lose a parent.
 As we evolve, we should try to embrace the philosophy that things happen for a reason.
 My mum was that reason at that time.